isaccoarnaldi/Foodie-Fi/README.md

 SELECT
       s.*,
       p.plan_name,
-FROM foodie_fi.plans AS p
+FROM foodie_fi.subscriptions AS s
-JOIN foodie_fi.subscriptions AS s
+JOIN foodie_fi.plans AS p
-     ON p.plan_id = sub.plan_id
+     ON s.plan_id = p.plan_id
 WHERE s.customer_id IN (1,2,11,13,15,16,18,19);
 ```